 As always, we will have hundreds of military vehicles across all eras and nationalities - from push bikes to massive trucks that even make the tanks look small!

-We have an amazing turn out of living history displays, depicting military life from many periods and nationalities.
-These historical re-enactors go to massive lengths to represent living history as accurately and authentically as possible and are always happy to answer your questions or demonstrate equipment so don't be afraid to ask!
-This is an almost unique opportunity to see how the soldiers of different nationalities and time periods lived and to get close to the weapons, equipment and atmosphere of the time.
+We have an amazing turn out of living history displays with many re-enactors depicting military life from many periods and nationalities.
+These historical re-enactors go to massive lengths to represent history as accurately and authentically as possible and are always happy to answer your questions or demonstrate equipment so don't be afraid to ask!
+This is a fantastic opportunity to see how the soldiers and people of different nationalities and time periods lived and to get close to the weapons, equipment and atmosphere of the time.

-There will be Arena activities during the day, The Tank parade allows you to get close with a convoy of tanks and armoured vehicles, see and hear them roaring around the arena and learn a little about their history.
-As always, there will be our very loud battles and fire power demonstrations, which will be even bigger and better!
+There will be Arena activities during the day, The vehicle parade allows you to get close with a convoy of trucks and armoured vehicles, see and hear them roaring around the arena and learn a little about their history.
+As always, there will be battles and fire power demonstrations!

 Where else would you be able to get up close and personal to your past?